-This sheet pan tofu with peanut sauce and brussels sprouts recipe is long overdue.
+This sheet pan tofu with Brussels sprouts and peanut sauce recipe is long overdue.
 Long, long overdue.
-See I really like tofu prepared in multiple different ways, from all types of Asian-inspired recipes to "egg" scrambles...even silken tofu in an indulgent chocolate mousse pie I haven't had in years but am suddenly craving.
+I generally am a big fan of tofu, from all types of Asian-inspired recipes to "egg" scrambles...even silken tofu in an indulgent chocolate mousse pie I haven't had in years but am suddenly craving.

 So when I received a comment asking about a vegan protein pairing for turmeric coconut basmati rice, I immediately thought of tofu.
-I went searching for a tofu recipe in my recipe archives to link her but – there were none!
+I went searching for a tofu recipe in my recipe archives to link her, but there were none!

 Time to change that.

 This tofu with Brussels sprouts recipe combines a few different favorites - roasted brussels sprouts (yum), peanut sauce (double yum), and sheet pan meals (🙌).

 I go for a block of extra firm tofu here, but if all you can find is firm, that will work too.
 In that case you may wish to press the tofu for longer, but honestly I don't find it makes too much of a difference.
 Just don't use silken tofu!
 That variety will fall apart much easier than firm or extra firm tofu does.

 The tofu marinates/roasts in a mixture including soy sauce, sesame oil, rice wine vinegar, maple syrup, minced or pressed garlic, grated fresh ginger, and sriracha.
 Using maple syrup keeps this dish vegan, but you can substitute in the same amount of honey if you prefer and that isn't a concern.